lawmurray/Birch/README.md

 # Birch.Cairo package

 Birch language wrapper for the [Cairo](https://www.cairographics.org/) 2d graphics library.
 Currently provides a limited subset of the functionality of the library.

 ## Installation

-To build, use:
+To build and install, use:

     birch build

-To install system wide, use:

     birch install